spankyed/Vishva/README.md

 ⋅⋅⋅But lets say your famous,  with an audience that wants to talk to you and find out what your up to.
 How many do you think you could meaningfully engage with, given any reasonable amount of time?

+The framework begs to be extended and can benefit from the addition of more advanced features.
+Currently, the framework provides:

+* External API Integrations, triggerable through chat bot conversation
+* Private data storage (easily manage private data for Watson Conversation without sending it to the cloud)
+* Conversation and Context management is front-end agnostic; easily extend to other Front-Ends (Slack, Facebook Messenger)
+* Complex Javascript functions
 ___

 # Chat Bot Framework
-_Disclaimer_
- I can't attempt to vie in originiality with [Pthoresen's](https://github.com/pthoresen/conversation-extension-framework) original framework model.
+*_Disclaimer_: I can't attempt to vie in originiality with [Pthoresen's](https://github.com/pthoresen/conversation-extension-framework) original framework model.

 #### Ready to get started building the chat bot component ...?